ramabhadrarao/Attendance-Management-App-Admin-Faculty-version-I/README.md

 - No extra device needed, just use your mobile phone
 - anytime access
 - No manual calculation required.
-- Total attendance, no of absent student all done automatically
+- Total attendance, absent/preset all will be taken care by system itself
 - Student can see their attendance anytime they want
 - etc.